sidgarimella/conveyor/README.md

 ## Conveyor

-A set of tools that allows Jupyter notebook cell outputs to be computed and used in other notebooks and scripts.
+A set of tools that allow Jupyter notebook cell outputs to be computed and used in other notebooks and scripts.

-##### Use Cases
+#### Use Cases

  - Split ordered steps across multiple notebooks, picking up the most recent state information with each new notebook
  - Prototype and organize workflows entirely in Jupyter notebooks without having to manage script exports